VU21CSEN0100414THARAK/Content-Seek/README.md

 - **Submit Button:** Submits the search query for processing.
 ![image](https://github.com/user-attachments/assets/91fadde3-c64e-45da-becf-66d682a44e91)

+Definition Box:

+Text Display:
+Displays a text description of the search query fetched from an external API (Wikipedia summary).

 ## Note:

 <p>Make sure to update with your API key and search engine ID in the JavaScript code to use the application.</p>